xaur/decred-proposals/drafts/btcpay-rfp.md

 - Collect feedback from the community
 - Understand the process and details of the integration to calculate a cost.
 - BTCPayServer offers a compressive documentation and excellent support via mattermost chat.
 They have agreed to schedule a call with Decred devs in order to provide more details and guidance on how to set up.
 According to the BTCPayServer team their software is written in C# and utilices Docker.
-- The software implementing the Proposal will be published in Decred’s GitHub.
+- The software implementing the Proposal will be published in Decred's GitHub.

 ## Who